Last updated on 18 Settembre 2021

 DELETEs, the primary key value for the erased rows is logged;

 UPDATEs, the modified row’s primary key value and the new column values are logged.

-Actually old values are also logged if
+Actually old values and complete values are also logged if

-, unless we use some tools the require this, like Debezium.
+.
+This is not necessary, unless we use some tools the require this, like Debezium.

 What happens if there is no primary key?
 In that case, all column values are logged to identify the row.
 This makes the binary log bigger.
 But there is a bigger problem.

 In MySQL replication, the binary log entries (events) are sent from the master to the slaves so they can be replicated.
 A deletion or an update by primary key are supposed to be very fast.
 But a deletion or an update by all columns is slow, because it implies a full table scan.
 The bigger the table without a primary key, the slower the slaves.

 This problem is demonstrated by Jean-François Gagné in his article The danger of no Primary Key when replicating in RBR.

 MariaDB will add the clustered info values to the binary log at some point.
 This should fix the performance problem for InnoDB tables.
 See MDEV-24001.